Sloth1427/jasarm/readme.md

 `npm run dev` to compile the source typeScript in watch mode, outputting to `build`, and re-installing the package globally to make the updated version available for testing.

 ### Tests

+Run the jest unit tests with `npm run test`.